London Stadium: Football

-In May 2014 it was announced that Essex County Cricket Club had agreed to a deal "in principle" to play their Twenty20 cricket matches at the stadium.
-The venue was also touted as a possible venue for the 2019 Cricket World Cup.
-However, the venue was not included in the final fixtures list.
-It was not chosen due to the existing facilities running east to west which would have made the game difficult to watch, due to the setting sun, as at most cricket venues the pitch necessarily runs north to south.
-After investigation, it was discovered that capacity would decrease by 30,000 if they turned the facilities to a north–south alignment.
-The International Cricket Council additionally had concerns over potential serious injuries to players caused by the raised sand-based outfield.
+The 2021–22 National League play-off final to decide who wins promotion to the English Football League was held at the stadium as Wembley Stadium was unavailable.
+Grimsby Town F.C. defeated Solihull Moors F.C.
+2–1 after extra time.

+The stadium has hosted many charity football matches.
+It hosted the 2022 edition of Soccer Aid where a World XI defeated an England XI in a penalty shootout.
+It also hosted the 2023 Sidemen Charity Match on 9 September 2023.
+Sidemen defeated the YouTube all stars 8–5 with £2,425,855 being raised for charity.
+Sellebrity Soccer held an event in 2024 and 2025.

+The stadium hosted its first ever international football match on 22 March 2024 between Spain and Colombia, drawing a crowd of 44,000.

 Baseball

-On 8 May 2018, Major League Baseball announced a two-year deal to host a series of baseball games at the London Stadium in 2019 and 2020.
-The Boston Red Sox and New York Yankees (a major rivalry in the American League) played a two-game series at the stadium from 29 to 30 June 2019, branded as the 2019 MLB London Series.
-In its baseball configuration, it had a capacity of 66,000; plans were prepared to adjust the seating to emulate the "intimate" experience and amenities of American baseball stadiums, as well as constructing larger locker rooms akin to the clubhouses of U.S. parks.
+On 8 May 2018, Major League Baseball announced a two-year deal to host a series of baseball games at London Stadium in 2019 and 2020.
+In its baseball configuration, London Stadium had a capacity of 66,000; plans were prepared to adjust the seating to emulate the "intimate" experience and amenities of American baseball stadiums, as well as constructing larger locker rooms akin to the clubhouses of U.S. parks.
 A new playing surface was overlaid on top of the stadium's existing grass.

-Prior to the 2019 games, it was announced that the Chicago Cubs and St. Louis Cardinals would play games at London Stadium in 2020; however, this series was ultimately cancelled as the result of the COVID-19 pandemic.
-The series also did not take place for the following two years but would return in 2023 with the Cardinals hosting the Cubs.
+The Boston Red Sox and New York Yankees played a two-game series at the stadium from 29 to 30 June 2019, the first MLB regular season games ever played in Europe.
+Branded as the 2019 MLB London Series, the Yankees won both games.
+Prior to the 2019 games, it was announced that the Chicago Cubs and St. Louis Cardinals would play games at the stadium in 2020; however, this series was cancelled as the result of the COVID-19 pandemic.
+The two teams did appear in 2023 when the London Series resumed, sharing the games.
+The deal was extended to have games in 2024 and 2026.

 Motorsport

 In November 2015 the stadium hosted the 2015 Race of Champions event.
-It was the first occasion since 2008 that Great Britain hosted the event, with Wembley Stadium last staging the contest in 2008.
+It was the first occasion since 2008 that Great Britain hosted the event, with Wembley Stadium last staging the contest in the country.
 The English team of Andy Priaulx and Jason Plato won the nations cup whilst Sebastian Vettel took the Champion of Champions crown.

+In 2022, 2023 and 2024 the stadium hosted Monster Jam.
+FIM World Supercross Championship will be hosted for the first time in London at the stadium in 2025.

 Rugby league

-The first rugby league match at the stadium was played between England and New Zealand on 7 November 2015, it was the second test of a three-test series between the sides.
+The first rugby league match at the stadium was played between the England national rugby league team and the New Zealand national rugby league team on 7 November 2015, it was the second test of a three-test series between the sides.
 The venue also hosted the match between England and Australia as part of the 2016 Rugby League Four Nations.
-In June 2016, it was announced that the Stadium will form part of England's bid to host the 2021 Rugby League World Cup.